Books by Kathleen Baldwin

 A Humorous Regency Romance.
 (Aunt Honore is back…)

-Willa is nearly blind, but she knows trouble when she trips over it.
+Willa is nearly blind without her spectacles, but she knows trouble when she trips over it.

-Willa, the vicar’s logical little sister knows full well that her prospects are bleak.
+Willa, the vicar’s little sister knows full well that her prospects are bleak.
 When she accidentally kisses Alexander Braeburn, her dull predictable world turns upside down.
 Logic dictates that she should stay away from the handsome Corinthian.
 He’s the black sheep of their village.
 But how can she resist?

 “warm and charming tale” – Romantic Times 4½ Stars